ibm-cloud-docs/log-analysis/infrastructure/kube.md

 ## [Optional] Step 2.
 Configure a cluster to forward API audit logs to LogDNA
 {: #kube_step2}

-If you want to analyze the cluster's API audit logs through the IBM Log Analysis with LogDNA instance, you must configure your cluster
+If you want to analyze the cluster's API audit logs through the IBM Log Analysis with Log Analysis instance, you must configure your cluster

 ## Step 3.
-Launch the LogDNA dashboard to view and analyze logs
+Launch the Log Analysis dashboard to view and analyze logs
 {: #kube_step3}

 To analyze logs and generate alerts, you might need to upgrade your service plan.
 [Learn more about service plans](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-service_plans).